 Employees with more than one job may be able to defer (delay) paying Class 1 National Insurance.

-- pay Class 1 National Insurance with more than one employer
+- you pay Class 1 National Insurance with more than one employer

-- earn £815 or more from one job or £970 or more from 2 jobs over the tax year
+- you earn £967 or more per week from one job over the tax year

 If you’re self-employed

-You can’t defer your Class 4 contributions for the current tax year.
+You cannot defer Class 4 contributions any more.

 You may be able to claim a refund for previous tax years.